Get Tech Tips

 Do every possible test before replacing a board.
 Many techs advocate just replacing a flame sensor if they suspect it isn't conducting well.
 I am cool with that so long as:

 - You wouldn't charge the customer for it if there were nothing wrong with it.

-- Your company is OK eating the cost of rods that were not needed.
+- Your company is OK eating the cost of unneeded rods.

 Or, you just install a new one long enough to test.
 That is all fine and good if you have extra flame rods in your truck.
 Many techs do not have that luxury.